kevinblankfactor/Generic-HOC-Error-Boundary/README.md

     export default withErrorBoundary(BuggyCounter);

-The BuggyCounter.js is programmed to throw a render error when it reaches 5.
+**BuggyCounter** is programmed to throw a render error when it reaches 5.

     import React, { useState } from 'react';
     import {